kebernet/invoker/README.md

 ```

 It is broken into two libraries, "annotation" and "runtime".
 The annotation library just has the
-annotations you need on your pojos.
+annotations you need on your POJOs.
 This can be included around any project without too much weight.
 The runtime library contains the classes need to actually invoke methods on your annotated objects.

 Usage